 - Once your teen learns to cook, he will not have to go for junk food or restaurant meals.
 Not only will he learn to save money, but will also inculcate a healthier food habit.

 How To Do It: Help your teen learn the basics of cooking at home.
-If your teen is interested, enroll him in a beginners’ cooking class.
-You can also ask him to look up interesting recipe ideas online and try them at home.
+If your teen is interested, enroll them in a beginners’ cooking class.
+You can also ask them to look up interesting recipe ideas online and try them at home.

 As an independent person, your teen should be able to know what is important and in what order.